kittytastic/Peano-Fork/python/examples/exahype2/euler/example-scripts/example-scripts.md

 Please remember to add the --with-exahype argument to configure.

-Before we start, please edit Euler.cpp and set the refinement criterion as follows:

-  const double MaxHOfVolume  = 1.0/3.0/3.0/_NumberOfFiniteVolumesPerAxisPerPatch*0.9;

-After these two edits, I run the following steps to build the executable:
+I run the following steps to build the executable:

 export PYTHONPATH=../../..
 python3 example-scripts/finitevolumes-with-ExaHyPE2-shared-memory-benchmark.py